Yashowant/Minecraft-3D/README.md

 # Minecraft-3D

-You can use this project for try to make 3D minecraft.
+You can use this project to try to make 3D Minecraft.

 How to download and run the file:-